DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 iface lo inet loopback
 ```

-Now, we can bring the loopback interface up.
+Now, we can bring the loopback interface up by running `ifup` with the interface name.

 ```
 ifup lo